 1. Music sales and streaming

 Music sales and streaming are one of the major sources for rappers to earn money.
-These sales of albums, singles, and collaborations with others turn out.
-If we look back, artist like rappers only earns through selling CDs, vinyl, or digital downloads, but today most income comes from streaming platforms like Spotify, Apple Music, and YouTube.
+If we look back, artists like rappers only earned through selling CDs, vinyl, or digital downloads, but today most income comes from streaming platforms like Spotify, Apple Music, and YouTube.

 2. Live performances and tours

-Live show performances and concerts are another source of money for rappers.
-They earn money from ticket sales and event organizers when they perform at concerts, festivals, or international tours.
-Famous rappers earn a significant poriton through ticket sales percentage.
+Live show performances and concerts are one of the biggest money-makers for rappers.
+They earn from ticket sales and event organizers when they perform at concerts, festivals, or international tours.
+Famous rappers earn a significant portion through ticket sales percentages, guarantees, and backend deals.

 3. Merchandise sales